driskell/log-courier/docs/codecs/Filter.md

 A set of regular expressions to match against each line.

 These are applied in the order that they are specified.
-As soon as a matching pattern is found (after taking into account the `"negate"` option) the event is shipped and the remaining patterns are skipped until the next event.
+As soon as a matching pattern is found the event is shipped and the remaining patterns are skipped until the next event.
 As such, patterns with higher hit rates should be specified first.

 The pattern syntax is detailed at https://code.google.com/p/re2/wiki/Syntax.